 - AnteCRC test is not validated for use by individuals of non-European descent.

-- An elevated risk estimated by the AnteCRC test does not mean that the patient will develop colorectal cancer during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the disease.
+- An elevated risk estimated by the AnteCRC test does not mean that you will develop colorectal cancer during your lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteCRC test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteCRC test does not assess the risk of your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.